nmshd/documentation/_docs_explore/60-addresses.md

 ## Addresses are Backbone-specific

 An Address is fixed to a certain backbone.
-A currently running backbone is `prod.enmeshed.eu`, the main productive network, and its Addresses are of the form `did:e:prod.enmeshed.eu:...`.

 The same Identity (Identity Signature Key Pair) may act within different backbones, but will have different Addresses.
 Additionally, there are many open questions with regards to using multiple backbones, e.g. which one is in charge for the synchronization.

 ## Syntax